 It is important to note how much student debt has grown over the last five years.
-According to EducationData.org's December 2020 report, student loan debt has increased from $860 billion in 2010 to $1.68 trillion in 2020.
-And according to that same report, the average student loan debt is currently at $37,584.
+According to EducationData.org's latest report, student loan debt has increased from $960 billion in 2011 to $1.75 trillion in 2021.
+And according to that same report, the average student loan debt is currently at $39,351.

 That means that the odds are good that college graduates will leave school with at least some debt to repay.
 It says, too, that paying back this amount of debt will be problematic for some graduates who struggle after entering the workforce to find jobs that pay decent wages.

 The good news is that there are options for graduates who cannot afford their monthly student loan payments.
 The bad news?
 Those graduates who ignore these possibilities could face serious financial consequences.

-The worst move that college graduates can make when their student-loan debt becomes overwhelming is to ignore the problem.
+The worst move college graduates can make when their student-loan debt becomes overwhelming is to ignore the problem.

 It is tempting for students to ignore their late bills and hope that the problem goes away.
 However, it will not.
 Graduates who do not make their student loan payments on time could face severe financial penalties.
-They will also see their three-digit credit scores take a hit.
-That is bad news: Lenders of all kinds -- mortgage, auto and personal -- rely on these scores when determining who gets loans and at what interest rates.
-Those borrowers with weak credit scores will either not qualify for loans or credit cards or have sky-high interest rates for loans they can obtain.
+They will also see their credit scores take a hit.
+That is terrible news: Lenders of all kinds -- mortgage, auto, and personal -- rely on these scores when determining who gets loans and at what interest rates.
+The borrowers with low credit scores will either not qualify for loans or credit cards or have sky-high interest rates for loans they can obtain.